-- Applicants for homeownership assistance receive adequate information about lead based paint requirements. - Staff properly determines whether proposed projects are exempt from some or all lead based paint requirements. - A proper visual assessment is performed to identify deteriorated paint in the dwelling unit, any common areas servicing the unit, and exterior surfaces of the building or soil. - Prior to occupancy, properly qualified personnel perform paint stabilization and the dwelling passes a clearance exam in accordance with the standards established in 24 CFR Part 35. - The home purchaser receives the required lead based paint pamphlet and notices.
+- Applicants for homeownership assistance receive adequate information about lead based paint requirements. - Staff determines whether proposed projects are exempt from lead based paint requirements. - A proper visual assessment is performed to identify deteriorated paint in the dwelling unit, any common areas servicing the unit, and exterior surfaces of the building or soil. - The home purchaser receives the required lead based paint pamphlet and notices.

+• Prior to occupancy, properly qualified personnel perform paint stabilization and the dwelling passes a clearance exam in accordance with the standards established in 24 CFR Part 35.

-The 2014 Childhood Lead Surveillance Annual Report from the Pennsylvania Department of Health reported that 1,287 children seven (7) years of age or younger were tested for elevated blood lead levels in Franklin County.
-Of those tested, 109 (8.47%) tested positive for blood lead levels above $5 \mu g/dL$ .
+The 2015 Childhood Lead Surveillance Annual Report from the Pennsylvania Department of Health reported that 1,447 children seven (7) years of age or younger were tested for elevated blood lead levels in Franklin County.
+Of those tested, 69 (4.77%) tested positive for blood lead levels above 5 μ g/dL.